Pediarix Vaccine Description

 Pediarix Vaccine Dosage

 Pediarix is approved for use as a three-dose series in infants born of hepatitis B surface antigen (HBsAg)-negative mothers.
-Pediarix may be given as early as 6 weeks of age through 6 years of age (prior to the 7th birthday).
+Pediarix may be given as early as 6 weeks of age through 6 years of age (before the 7th birthday).
+Three doses (0.5-mL each) by intramuscular injection at 2, 4, and 6 months of age.

 Pediarix Vaccine News

 December 31, 2020 - According to Reuters, for the new year, GSK plans to hike prices on two of their vaccines, Shingrix and Pediarix.
-These price increases are a direct result of the COVID-19 pandemic and the reduced number of doctor visits thus the reduced number of vaccinations given.
+These price increases are a direct result of the COVID-19 pandemic and the reduced number of doctor visits, thus reducing the number of vaccinations given.